Biography

 Interests

 • Domain Name System (DNS).
 Qifan is interested in security, privacy and reliability of DNS.
-His past research covered protocol security [NDSS'23], implementation assessment [Security'23], and automated vulnerability detection with fuzzing techniques [Security'24].
+In particular, he is interested in automated vulnerability detection with fuzzing techniques [Security'24].
+Based on his automated tool, ResolverFuzz, several vital vulnerabilities have been discovered, including protocol security [NDSS'23], implementation assessment [Security'23], etc.

 • Machine Learning Security and Privacy.
 Qifan is also interested in security and privacy topics related to machine learning.
 His past research demonstrated model extraction on Autonomous Vehicle using Gradient-Descent based methods [ACSAC'22].